 Resources, site access, and other issues do not allow for the deployment of datalogging instruments or collection of biological and habitat data at every AU.
 Stations are selected for biological and physical habitat monitoring based on 1) current IR status, 2) results from nutrient, sediment, and temperature data, 3) observations of the surrounding land use including upland and riparian habitat conditions, and observation of probable source(s).
 Additional sites determined to be in "reference", or "best available condition" will also be selected for biological and physical monitoring for inclusion in development and refinement of biological and habitat criteria.
 Table 7 summarizes the biological and habitat sampling that is planned for this survey.
-The Priority column of Table 7 data type columns describe the type and number of data collection events planned for each station during the 2023-2024 survey.
+The Priority column of Table 7 documents chemical sampling priority for each sampling station.
+The numbers listed within the Table 7 data type columns describe the type and number of data collection events planned for each station during the 2023-2024 survey.
 The footnotes to Table 7 contain more detailed information.

-Sonde/DO/conductivity logger deployments described in Table 7 are planned in accordance with the data requirements identified in the current 2021 CALM (NMED/SWQB 2021b).
-Revision of the CALM in 2023 may lead to changes in sampling methods or the sampling schedule.
-Any resulting changes to the FSP will be documented in the 2024 revision of this FSP or in the survey report.
+Sonde/DO/conductivity logger deployments described in Table 7 are planned in accordance with the data requirements identified in the current 2023 CALM (NMED/SWQB 2023).